nikita-traynin/nikita-traynin.github.io.temp/_posts/2020-12-24-Analysis-of-the-Double-Pendulum.markdown

 <br/><br/>

 Lastly, I've included a second routine in the file error_graph.c.
 This method generates a similar graph but rather than timing the first flip of the pendulum, it runs the simulation for the full time allowed and calculates the final energy error.
 Since this system is chaotic, and we are using an approximate method, we know that after a certain amount of time our simulation is useless.
 We have no way of knowing how far our solution is from the unknown true position of the pendulum.
 However, we can calculate the energy precisely at every position.
 If the energy of our system changes drastically, this is an indicator that we've deviated far from the true solution.
 However, this is a very hacked and imprecise assessment since two very different positions/velocities may have similar total energies.
-Either way, knowing where the energy deviates a lot may be interesting.
+Either way, knowing where the energy deviates may be interesting.